ak1801/HoMeAu/README.md

 * Configure Kore app to listen on configured IP address.

 ## Uploading Single File to Connected Media from Windows
+* Open the media_script.txt & edit the SFTP server url, hostkey & Remote Media Path to your custom values.

 * Run winscp script (media_push.txt) to push any media file to desired location on the hard disk.
 Pass the filepath as parameter while executing the script.

-Execute following command in cmd from winscp installation directory: winscp.com /script=media_push.txt /parameter // filepath\filename
+* Execute following command in cmd from winscp installation directory: winscp.com /script=media_push.txt /parameter //filepath\filename
 (Note.
 It does not work if filepath has spaces.
 I am working to fix this.
 For now, the filepath should not contain any spaces. )

 * Alternatively you can run upload.bat file with path to the file which you want to upload.
 It will automatically call the media_push script and upload the file to location written in the script. e.g. upload.bat c:\\sample.avi